Warner Bros. Studio Tour London – The Making of Harry Potter: Grand opening

 Warner Bros.
 Studio Tour London – The Making of Harry Potter opened to the public on 31 March 2012.
 The opening event was attended by many of the Harry Potter film series' cast and crew members, including Rupert Grint, Tom Felton, Bonnie Wright, Evanna Lynch, Warwick Davis, David Thewlis, Helen McCrory, George Harris, Nick Moran, Natalia Tena, David Bradley, Alfred Enoch, Harry Melling, producers David Heyman and David Barron and directors David Yates, Alfonso Cuarón and Mike Newell.
 Since 2020, Harry Potter fans have been able to purchase bottled 'Butterbeer' exclusively at the tour.

 Royal opening

-Over a year since the opening of the tour (and nearly twenty years after the complex was converted from an aerodrome to film studios), the site was officially opened by the Prince William and Catherine on 26 April 2013.
+Over a year since the opening of the tour (and nearly twenty years after the complex was converted from an aerodrome to film studios), the site was officially opened by Prince William and Catherine on 26 April 2013.
 On their royal visit, they were accompanied by Prince Harry and J. K. Rowling, author of the Harry Potter book series, who had been unable to attend the tour's grand opening the year before, amongst other guests.
 Several hundred beneficiaries of charities they all support were given exclusive invitations to the tour on the day of the royal visit.
 The royal entourage visited the tour and met many of their beneficiaries, as well as the studios, where they saw some of the props and costumes from Christopher Nolan's The Dark Knight trilogy, before conducting Leavesden's royal opening.